Raj-kamal8888/PWC_-HR-Diversity-and-Inclusion/README.md

 Measures to define KPIs

-No. of men
+▶No. of men

-No. of women
+▶No. of women

-No. of leavers
+▶No. of leavers

-% employees promoted (FY21)
+▶% employees promoted (FY21)

-% of women promoted
+▶% of women promoted

-% of hires men, % of hires women
+▶% of hires men, % of hires women

-% turnover
+▶% turnover

-Average performance rating: men
+▶Average performance rating: men

-Average Performance rating: women
+▶Average Performance rating: women

 **Action**
 First analyse the data